 Converting cups into a gallon is fairly straightforward.
 But, pouring cup by cup to fill a liquid gallon isn’t necessarily convenient.
-Because, a standard imperial cup measure of liquid, like water, takes 16 cups to make a gallon.
-I don’t know about you, but not going to lie, counting out sixteen cups isn’t easy.
+But, a standard imperial cup measure of liquid, like water, takes 16 cups to make a gallon.

 The easy part is forgetting how many cups you already dumped in after you hit about 8 cups.
 Then, going back and starting all over again.

 The easy answer is there are 16 cups in a gallon.
 But if you want to figure it out for more or less than 1 gallon you need to know the conversions.